 What Are Indefinite Pronouns?

-Indefinite pronouns are pronouns that we use to refer to people or things without mentioning who or what exactly they are.
+Indefinite pronouns are used to refer to people or things without specifying exactly who or what they are.

-Indefinite pronouns do not directly refer to any particular person, animal or thing.
+Indefinite pronouns do not directly refer to a particular person, animal, or thing.

 Common Indefinite Pronouns

 Here are some examples of indefinite pronouns in sentence:

 Indefinite pronouns ending in '-body' or '-one' refer to people, while indefinite pronouns ending in '-thing' refer to things or objects.

 Pronouns that begin with 'no' and 'any' are classified as negative indefinite pronouns.
 They are used to convey a negative meaning in a sentence.
 The main difference between them is that 'no' is used in affirmative sentences, whereas 'any' is used in negative sentences or questions.

 anything in this box.')

 something in this box.')